 - Full-time status at the law school means enrolling in classes for at least 12 credits per semester, except under the third semester option (see below, III, 3).
 Full-time student status is necessary to maintain F-1 or J-1 visa compliance for international students.

 - Third semester option.
 Full-time LL.M. students may apply by the second week in March to extend their stay in the LL.M. program by one semester, where such extension is required to meet their educational/career objectives.
-The Associate Dean, Graduate and International Programs will admit students to the third-semester program based on the applicant’s sound performance in the LL.M. program and educational/career goals.
+The Assistant Dean of Graduate and International Programs will admit students to the third-semester program based on the applicant’s sound performance in the LL.M. program and educational/career goals.

 - Third-semester students must take a minimum of 6 credits in the third semester to be considered full-time students at the law school.